 1987: Open Door Shelter Opened.

 This operation, separate from Urban Ministries was a shelter in High Point that housed Men, Women, and Children.
 Beginning shortly thereafter, the Father's Table opened providing guests of the shelter and the less fortunate in the community with a hot meal three time a day, seven days a week.

 1995: Open Door Shelter and Urban Ministries Merger.

 After many years of operating separately, but with a similar interest, the two organizations merged and joined their new home together at 400 N. Centennial Street, High Point.
 Operating the Father's Table Soup Kitchen, Men's Shelter and numerous other programs Open Door Ministries has remained a steadfast member of the High Point Community.

 2023: Relocation Efforts

 33 years after Open Door Ministries began, we have discovered our need to grow.
-With plans to expand our program size, our need for more bed space and a closer location to the population we serve ODM is in the process of coordinating efforts with the City of High Point, County of Guilford and our supporters to give ODM a new, better equipped home.
+With plans to expand our program size, our need for more bed space and a closer location to the population we serve, ODM is in the process of coordinating efforts with the City of High Point, Guilford County, and our supporters to give ODM a new, better equipped home.

 2022 Advisory Board

 Barbara Coughlin, Chair